WilliamGrossKC/KnowledgeBase/Q#Resources/README.md

-## All Quiskit resources can be found in this folder.
+## All Microsoft Q# resources can be found in this folder.